-Note from Celes: Hi everyone!
-Given the growth of PE and that it has now become an online platform for people passionate about achieving excellence in life, I have decided to bring in guest authors, credible experts in their respective fields, to cover areas which I’ve always wanted to cover in PE but rarely touch on as they are not my direct areas of expertise.
+Note from Celes: Hi everyone! :) Given the growth of PE and that it has now become an online platform for people passionate about achieving excellence in life, I decided to bring in guest authors, credible experts in their fields, to cover areas which I’ve always wanted to cover in PE but rarely touch on as they are not my direct areas of expertise.

 How To Manage Office Politics, Part 1: 5 Essential Tips To Getting Started